For the project: Brčko Inclusive Socioeconomic Initiative

 CARE invites individual experts, teams of experts, NGOs and agencies, familiar with the type of work required in the context of a CSOs development project, to submit their bids and present in details their expertise, experience, division of work and responsibility levels/responsible persons (in case of teams or agencies).
 The general requirements are:

-- Excellent command of local and English languages, oral and written.
+- Excellent command over local and English language, oral and written.
 Excellent writing skills.

 The Consultant’s bid/application should consist of the following:

-1. Consultant’s CV or portfolio, with detailed information relevant to the required qualifications.
+1. Consultant’s CV (preferably in EU Format) or portfolio, with detailed information relevant to the required qualifications.

-2. Draft consultancy plan outlining the approach and tentative timeline (schedule) for the consultancy.
+2. Draft consultancy plan –implementation plan (schedule) for the consultancy.

 3. Bid – financial offer: The Consultant shall suggest a daily fee/rate in BAM per consultancy day.
 (Transportation, food and accommodation costs should be included).
 There is no standard format for the bid.